 Within the tree is a similar shape as we saw in the nest portion of the Wright Tablet.
 Here it has seven strong lobes on the exterior and two on the interior plus the handle.
 Closer inspection reveals a lobe in the middle which is inwards so the inner image is the series 1,1,2 or twice 56.
 The total number of lobes is 9 so divided to make 2 and 7 or the number 792 which we recognize as the diameter of the planet.
 The number 72 is significant in relation to the polestar since precession causes the direction to which the axis points to change over time at the rate of 1 degree per 72 years.

 The two circles that inspired the above and the bar create another hieroglyph (#439) with sound ‘wa’ which was also central to Kerbstone 86.
-This ‘wa’ is reminiscent of ‘why’ that was discussed in the Kiefer Tablet.
+The meaning of ‘wa’ in Old English is woe.
 Pushed further to the left is another ‘sa’ circle so that once again we find 1 circle, 1 line, 2 circles for 112 or twice 56.
 The artist was thorough in expressing 112 for along the lower side of the bar are two jut outs that create 1,1 and then 2 circled circles.

 Comments have been made in relation to these posts that this sort of an impact would have killed nearly all life on the planet and therefore it is impossible for these artists to be relating something so fantastic.
 But this is what the artist shows – devastation of unimaginable proportions.
 It does not require this artist to have lived through it.
-Indeed, mythological history reports few life forms lived through the deluge as confirmed by the massive skeletal debris piles found on various continents.
-These events were witnessed and survived by a few people those out of harm’s way on the far side of the world.
+Indeed, mythological and actual history report that few life forms lived through the deluge as confirmed by the massive skeletal debris piles found on various continents.
+These events were witnessed and survived by a few people, perhaps those out of harm’s way on the far side of the world.
 They recorded it as strange images such as “The Venus of Willendorf.”
-Their children spurned on by legends of their grandparents later came to view the destruction and pay homage to vanished civilizations and life.
+Their children, spurned on by legends of their grandparents, later came to view the destruction and pay homage to vanished civilizations and life.
 Some remained behind to restart civilization on the American continents and others returned to their homelands having viewed the devastation firsthand.

 Back to very first post on Adena Tablets